canonical/vanilla-framework/docs/settings/_animation-settings.md

 ---

 Vanilla has a cross matrix of duration and easing to apply animation across it required components.
-Components that animate staticly such as, the background of buttons.
-Have a much shorter duration then components with motion.
+Components that animate statically such as, the background of buttons have a much shorter duration then components with motion.

 ## Durations